-If you're looking for similar to Sword Art Online, you might like these titles.
-All recommendations are made by Anime-Planet users like you!
+If you're looking for anime similar to Sword Art Online, you might like these titles.

 With over 20 million players worldwide, Elder Tale is one of the hottest online RPGs.
 At least, it used to be only a game, until the fateful day that tens of thousands of players became stuck in the virtual world, unable to log out.
 For these would-be knights, healers and magicians, Elder Tale is no longer a hobby, it’s a reality, complete with tasteless in-game food, revivals upon death, and boring NPC conversations!
 With no other options than to accept their fates, the analytical Shiroe, perverted-and-proud Naotsugu, tiny and adorable Akatsuki and other new friends must adjust to their new lives in Elder Tale, avoiding player killers and monsters along the way!